Modify code

 • Constraints

-To launch any Configurator without using the IDE, refer to the applicable configurator guide for details about configuration information.
+To launch any Configurator without using Eclipse, refer to the applicable configurator guide for details about configuration information.
 You may need to open a configuration file or create a new one.

 Use tools